bhubie/talks/blazor-render-modes/slides/slides.md

 <div class="text-4xl leading-12">

-  Renders on the server - sending Html to the client
+  Renders on the server - sending HTML to the client

 </div>